alexpkeil1/LSurvival.jl/docs/src/index.md

 - Simple simulation of competing and non-competing survival events

 Plans to include:
-- cluster robust variance estimation (without bootstrapping)
+- Cluster robust variance estimation (without bootstrapping)
+- Score and Schoenfeld residuals

+The package has been tuned to follow the "survival" package from R in terms of specific estimators/results.

 Report issues [here](https://github.com/alexpkeil1/LSurvival.jl/issues)